Updated: Dec 12, 2022

 On the other hand, your insurance provider is just expected to pay up to the policy cap.
 This means that if your underinsured motorist liability cap is $50,000, your insurance provider will only pay you $25,000 in compensation.

 If you and your insurance agent can't agree on reimbursement for your uninsured and underinsured insurance policy, you have no choice but to go to arbitration under California law.
-You cannot sue for damages under your uninsured/underinsured motorist plans in court.
+In court, you cannot sue for damages under your uninsured/underinsured motorist plans.
 You can, however, file a lawsuit in court against your insurance provider for bad faith in negotiating payment after the arbitration is completed.

 What Is The Difference Between Uninsured And Underinsured Motorist Coverage?

-In the state of California, car owners are required to show financial responsibility for any vehicle they own in order to have compensation in the event of injuries to others or property harm.
+In the state of California, car owners are required to show financial responsibility for any vehicle they own to have compensation in the event of injuries to others or property harm.

 The most popular approach for meeting this obligation is to purchase auto liability insurance.
 Fines, license suspensions, and car impoundment can be imposed on those who refuse to buy auto liability insurance.
 In addition to regular liability coverage, underinsured and uninsured motorist insurance may be purchased at an extra premium.